All guides

 Borderline

 Less reliable results.
-Some parasites begin to degrade.
+Some parasites degrade.
 Inform the clinic.

 > 24 h